Bend, Oregon, USA travel guide

 What should I pack for a 4-day outdoor adventure in Bend?

-A realistic budget for a 4-day outdoor adventure, including accommodation, activities, and dining, typically ranges from $800 to $1,600 per person.
-This accounts for hotel stays ($120–$350/night), daily dining ($60–$100), and activity costs like lift tickets or guided climbs.
+A 4-day adventure trip to Bend typically ranges from $800 to $1,600, depending on your accommodation choices and activity level.
+This includes hotel stays ($120–$350/night), dining ($60–$100/day), and activity costs like lift tickets or guided climbs.

-Are the breweries on the Bend Ale Trail family-friendly?
+Are the craft breweries in Bend family-friendly?

 Ready to Make This Trip Happen?